ryasmin/CIS163/Others/function_arguments.md

 print_date(month=3, day=15, year=2026)
 ```

-Advantages of Keyword Arguments
-- More readable
-- Order does not matter
-- Useful when functions have many parameters

 > You can combine both positional and keyword arguments, but positional arguments must come first.

 ```python